raghu87/raghu87.github.io/tutorials/macos/README.md

 ###### Now you can access http://jason.local.

 ###### Note: You will need to create a new VirtualHost and edit your hosts file each time you make a new local site.

+###### A note about permissions
+###### You may receive 403 Forbidden when you visit your local site.
+This is likely a permissions issue.
+Simply put, the Apache user (_www) needs to have access to read, and sometimes write, your web directory.

+###### If you are not familiar with permissions, read more.
+For now though, the easiest thing to do is ensure your web directory has permissions of 755.
+You can change permissions with the command:

+	chmod 755 some_directory/

+###### In my case, all my files were under my local ~/Documents directory.
+Which by default is only readable by me.
+So I had to change permissions for my web directory all the way up to ~/Documents to resolve the 403 Forbidden issue.

+###### Note: There are many ways to solve permission issues.
+I have provided this as the easiest solution, not the best.